Real Estate Investor Websites

 Credibility

-Once you have a domain, which is the URL that you type into a browser to get to a web page, it’s free to add email addresses.
-Now, rather than direct someone to somerandomaddress@gmail.com you show how serious you are as a business with a real email address.
+Once you have a domain, the URL you type into a browser to get to a web page, it’s free to add email addresses.
+Now, rather than direct someone to somerandomaddress@gmail.com, show how serious you are as a business with a real email address.
 The buyers and sellers have no idea how easy it is.
-They just know that they feel like they are doing business with a real company.
+They know they feel like they are doing business with a real company.

 It Is Always Marketing for You